 Domain Redemption Explained

-Domain Redemption is what happens to a domain name that has expired and passed the Renewal Grace Period.
-This status is meant to be a final point of retrieval before the domain name goes back to general availability.
-If for some reason your domain does not automatically renew, for example, if you have chosen to set your domain to renew manually or if your payment details are not up-to-date, you will need to make sure you renew your domain before it expires.
-For more information on domain renewals, please see our article Domain Renewal Explained.
+Domain Redemption happens to a domain name that has expired and passed the Renewal Grace Period.
+This status is meant to be a final retrieval point before the domain name goes back to general availability.
+If your domain does not automatically renew, e.g., you have chosen to set your domain to renew manually, or your payment details are not up-to-date, you will need to make sure you renew your domain before it expires.
+Please see our article Domain Renewal Explained for more information on domain renewals.

-If your domain name has already expired past the Renewal Grace Period and is within the Redemption Grace Period, you may need to redeem your domain name by following the instructions below.
+Suppose your domain name has already expired past the Renewal Grace Period and is within the Redemption Grace Period.
+In that case, you may need to redeem your domain name by following the instructions below.